rexrainbow/phaser3-rex-notes/docs/docs/postfx-pipeline.md

 ## Introduction

 Post fx pipelines for game objects or camera.
+A game object or a camera can stack many post-fx effect.

 - Author: Richard Davey